Financial-Times/origami-build-service/README.md

 ### Orchestration files

-The following files are used in build, test and deploy automation:
+We use the following files in build, test and deploy automation:

   * `.dockerignore`: Used to ignore things when adding files to the Docker image.
   * `Dockerfile`: Instructions to build the web container.
-This is used as-is by `docker-compose` locally, and on CI as part of deployment.
+CI uses this as part of deployment.
   * `docker-compose.yml`: Additional instructions required for building a development Docker container.

 ### ES6/Promises patterns